KittyGiraudel/site/_posts/2021-10-08-understanding-the-gender-spectrum.md

 - Genderfluid
 - Two-spirit (a [gender specific to Native American traditions](https://en.wikipedia.org/wiki/Two-spirit))

-It is better to avoid the words _custom_, _other_ or _X_, as all can feel a little alienating to people who are gender non-conforming.
+It is better to avoid the words _custom_, _other_ or _X_, as all can feel a little alienating to trans people.

 - Prefer not to say

 Another important thing to mention is the availability of such information.
-Some people might not be comfortable openly disclosing themselves as gender non-conforming, yet they might want to be recognized as such in some contexts.
+Some people might not be comfortable openly disclosing themselves as trans, yet they might want to be recognized as such in some contexts.

 For that reason, it is always a good idea to specify who has access to that information in order to avoid inadvertently outing people.
 Having something as simple as “Your gender will be visible to all employees” or “Your gender will be restricted to People Operations team and will be treated as confidential information” is good, for example.